LW95x/be-nc-news/README.md

 Seeding - Not sure what to put here?

-To run tests - 'npm run test-integration'
+To run tests - 'npm run test-integration'.

 Instructions to run